Faster Verified Explanations for Neural Networks: FaVeX: Faster Verified Explanations

 However, we can again leverage the dependency between subsequent verification queries in \textsc{FaVeX} (as in Section~\ref{subsec:reuse}), in this case to narrow the counterfactual search space, thereby reducing the search cost.
 When \textsc{FaVeX} operates in sequential query processing, in particular, input feature indexes are individually and iteratively added to set of feature indexes to which perturbations are allowed.
 If we have access to a counterfactual $\mathbf{x}' \in B^\epsilon_{{\mathcal{A}}}(\mathbf{x})$ for a robustness query $(\mathbf{x}, \mathcal{A}, \epsilon, f)$, it is extremely likely that $x'$ will be very close to a counterfactual for the next robustness query $(\mathbf{x}, \mathcal{A} \cup B, \epsilon, f)$, in the larger set of allowed perturbations $B^\epsilon_{{\mathcal{A} \cup B}}(\mathbf{x})$.

 This motivates our \emph{restricted-space counterfactual search}.
 Concretely, when solving the next robustness query $(\mathbf{x}, \mathcal{A} \cup B, \epsilon, f)$, instead of conducting the counterfactual search over the entire search space $\mathcal{A} \cup B$ (left of Figure~\ref{fig:attack}), we restrict it to only the newly-added input feature indexes in $B$ (right of Figure~\ref{fig:attack}).
-At the same time, we center the search space around the result $\mathbf{z} \in B^\epsilon_{{\mathcal{A}}}(\mathbf{x})$ of the previous counterfactual search, which is a point already known to be \emph{at least close} to misclassification.
+At the same time, we center the search space around the result $\mathbf{z} \in B^\epsilon_{{\mathcal{A}}}(\mathbf{x})$ of the previous counterfactual search, which is a point that was heuristically selected to be as close as possible to misclassification.
 That is, we fix the value of each input feature $i$ indexed by $\mathcal{A}$ to $\mathbf{z}_i$.
 This way, the counterfactual search explores only a thin slice of $\mathcal{A} \cup B$, but one that is highly promising.
-In practice, we found this heuristic to be extremely effective for finding valid counterfactuals quickly.
+In practice, we found this heuristic to be extremely effective for finding valid counterfactuals quickly (cf. Tables~\ref{table:time-cnn3} and~\ref{table:time-cnn7} in Section~\ref{sec:evaluation}).
 Implementation details are provided in Section~\ref{sec:impl-favex}.